-When a person has taken such oath in open court, he has been admitted to the bar, and is privileged to advise clients on the law and to represent them in court.
+When a person has taken the oath in open court, he has been admitted to the bar and is privileged to advise clients on the law and to represent them in court.

-No matter how learned a person may be, and no matter how much legal study he has pursued it is unlawful for him, without being admitted to the bar in one of the modes before outlined, to practice or appear as an attorney at law for another in a court of record in West Virginia, or to render legal services for another, or to hold himself out to the public in any manner as being entitled to practice law or to render legal services.
+No matter how learned a person may be and no matter how much legal study he has pursued, if he has not been admitted to the bar in one of the modes outlined, it is unlawful for him to practice or appear as an attorney at law for another in a court of record in West Virginia, to render legal services to another, to hold himself out to the public in any manner as being entitled to practice law or to render legal services.
 This is so declared by statute.
-To disobey the statute makes one guilty of a misdemeanor and subject to a fine of not more than \$1,000.

-The purpose of such a statute is not to make the profession of law a closed profession, but to protect the public against persons who are not prepared to render competent service.
+To disobey the statute makes one guilty of a misdemeanor and subject to a fine of not more than \$1,000.00.
+The purpose of this statute is not to make the profession of law a closed profession, but to protect the public against persons who are not prepared to render competent service.

 Attorneys must properly and honestly demean themselves in the practice of law.
-The courts have the power to punish them for their failure to do so.
-For improper conduct an attorney may be deemed guilty of contempt of court and punished by fine or imprisonment; or he may be suspended or disbarred, that is, deprived of his privilege of practicing law either temporarily or permanently.
-The practice of law is an ancient and honorable profession, and the courts and the lawyers try to keep the profession on a high plane, so that it may be without reproach, and command from the public the greatest respect.
-The legal profession is a part of the system for establishing and dispensing justice, and the courts and lawyers recognize that this system must be developed to a high point of efficiency, and be so maintained that the public shall have absolute confidence in the integrity and impartiality of the administration of justices; also that justice be maintained pure and unsullied.
+The courts have the power to punish them, for their failure to do so.
+For improper or unethical conduct, an attorney may be deemed guilty of contempt of court and punished by fine or imprisonment or he may be suspended or disbarred, that is, deprived of his privilege of practicing law either temporarily or permanently.
+The practice of law is an ancient and honorable profession, and the courts and the lawyers try to keep the profession on a high plane so that it may be without reproach and command from the public the greatest respect.
+The legal profession is a part of the system for establishing and dispensing justice, and the courts and lawyers recognize that this system must be developed to a high point of efficiency and be so maintained that the public shall have absolute confidence in the integrity and impartiality of the administration of justice; also that justice be maintained pure and unsullied.
 The conduct and the motives of lawyers must be such as to merit the approval of all just men.
 This is the standard which the legal profession strives to attain.
-Those who enter this profession must be imbued with the purpose of striving for that standard, and must be determined to live up to it when it is attained.
-The court and the profession expect it, and endeavor, though sometimes feebly, to compel all members of the profession to measure up to that standard.
+Those who enter this profession must be imbued with the purpose of striving for that standard and must be determined to live up to it.
+The courts and the profession expect it and endeavor, though sometimes feebly, to compel all members of the profession to measure up to that standard.

-May you, if you become lawyers in The American Legion Mountaineer Boys State, emulate in every particular the conduct of the true and faithful lawyers of the real profession of the law and of those who have made that profession the greatest and most respected of all.
+May you, if you become lawyers at The American Legion Mountaineer Boys State, emulate, in every particular, the conduct of the true and faithful lawyers of the real profession of law and of those who have made that profession the greatest and most respected of all.